jakesgordon/javascript-state-machine/README.md

 The `rest` event will always transition to the `hungry` state, while the `eat` event will transition to a state that is dependent on the current state.

+>> NOTE: The `rest` event could use a wildcard '*' for the 'from' state if it should be allowed from any current state.

->> NOTE: The `rest` event in the above example can also be specified as multiple events with the same name if you prefer the verbose approach:
+>> NOTE: The `rest` event in the above example can also be specified as multiple events with the same name if you prefer the verbose approach.

 Callbacks
 =========